 Native Americans and English traders both came armed, and did not asssume every deal would be negotiated peacefully

 Source: National Park Service, Jamestown - Sidney King Paintings, John Smith Trading With the Indians

 The English sailing to Jamestown understood that the occupants of the New World might be hostile.
 The detailed story of Father Juan Baptista de Seguera's short stay in 1570-71 may not have been known to the English, but those on the Susan Constant, Godspeed, and Discovery knew that the Roanoke Colony had disappeared 20 years earlier.

 The English response, after they explored inland and rowed across Hampton Roads to discover Point Comfort, was to build a cross at Cape Henry.
-They could have built a fort, but the instructions were to move inland.
+They could have built a fort there, but the instructions were to move inland.

 Shortly after arriving at Jamestown Island three weeks later, Edward Maria Wingfield (first President of the Council) ordered that just a brush barrier be constructed to protect the colonists on unoccupied Jamestown Island.
 A brief flurry of arrows then convinced the Council that a stronger fort had to be constructed immediately.